Bill Mitchell’s 1977 Car Classics Magazine Interview

 To read the PDF version of the Bill Mitchell interview from the October 1977 issue of Car Classics magazine, CLICK HERE.

-In 1935, at the age of 23, Willian Leroy “Bill” Mitchell went to work for General Motors in the Art and Color Section.
-While working in New York City at Collier’s Advertising, Bill befriended Miles and Sam Collier with their common interest in cars.
+While working in New York City at Collier’s Advertising, Bill befriended Miles and Sam Collier.
+Their common interest was sports cars.
 Sometimes on weekends, the guys would go to one of the Collier estates and roar around the grounds in their souped-up machines.

-Bill was a car guy, an illustrator, and could not have been in a sweeter position, working for and learning automotive design and manufacturing from the Master himself, Harley J. Earl.
+Bill was a car guy, an illustrator, and could not have been in a sweeter position.
+Working for and learning automotive design and manufacturing from the Master himself, Harley J. Earl.
 By the early 1950s, it was obvious that Mitchell was being groomed for Earl’s VP position upon retirement in 1958.

 Although the Corvette was Earl’s project, Mitchell was over the moon for the new Chevy sports car, especially when the 265 small-block Chevy engine arrived and the body was revised in 1956.
 Designers are always thinking years ahead.
 As the Corvette was gaining sales and beginning to win races, it was time to start designing the C2 Corvette.